 Packed full of cozy mix-ins like toasted pecans and extra-flavorful raisins, these brown butter oatmeal raisin cookies are anything but boring.
 Nutty melted brown butter joins with maple syrup to ensure these easy cookies stay chewy for days.
-This dough requires no chilling and can be mixed together by hand.
+This dough can be mixed together by hand.

 If someone in your crowd (maybe it's you) thumbs their nose at 'boring old' oatmeal raisin cookies, they may soon be, happily, eating their words.
 These ultra chewy brown butter oatmeal raisin cookies are doing the most, but the payoff is worth it.